 Mention should be made in this our regimental chronicle of the great support and cooperation we enjoyed from Maj Kevin Troughton and his squadron of Royal Canadian Dragoons during our tour in Cyprus.
 We were proud to have them in the Battalion group and proud of their professionalism and skill.

 This is the Command Post, buried deep within the Operations Centre at Tjiklos.
 This is the throbbing, pulsating heart of Kyrenia District, United Nations Forces in Cyprus.
 From here, these highly trained professional soldiers, the duty officers, keep their sensitive fingers on the pulse of the District.
-Their was is untiring.
-Twenty four hours a day, seven days a week, a duty officer sits at the Master Operations Control, alert, confident, conscious of the tremendous burden of responsibility that rest on his young soldiers.
+There was is untiring.
+Twenty-four hours a day, seven days a week, a duty officer sits at the Master Operations Control, alert, confident, and conscious of the tremendous burden of responsibility that rests on his young soldiers.
 It is 0745 hours.

-ONEISHA FARM Company area of responsibility contained the major geographical portion of the Turkish Cypriot enclave:
+ONEISHA FARM Company’s area of responsibility contained the major geographical portion of the Turkish Cypriot enclave:

-Base Camp was located in a large group of permanment buildings which once constituted a communal farm.
+Base Camp was located in a large group of permanent buildings which once constituted a communal farm.